lwood7983/Final_Capstone_Project/README.md

 ## Project Overview

-The objective of this project was to discover what factors make a successful show on Broadway.
+The purpose of this project was to discover what factors make a successful show on Broadway.
 In order to determine success, the goal was use machine learning models to predict gross.

 ## Dataset